Posting Number: #1112

 - Interest in working with diverse communities with advanced illness.

 - Thrives in a fast-paced, complex, and mobile work environment.

-- Bachelor’s degree or equivalent education preferred.
-We will also consider candidates with relevant work experience.
+- BA degree or equivalent education is preferred.
+Candidates with relevant work experience will also be considered.

 The Public Health Institute is committed to a policy that provides equal employment opportunities to all employees and applicants for employment without regard to race, color, sex, religion, national origin, ancestry, age, marital status, pregnancy, medical condition including genetic characteristics, physical or mental disability, veteran status, gender identification and expression, sexual orientation, and to make all employment decisions so as to further this principle of equal employment opportunity.
 To this end, the PHI will not discriminate against any employee or applicant for employment because of race, color, sex, religion, national origin, ancestry, age, marital status, pregnancy, medical condition including genetic characteristics, physical or mental disability, veteran status, gender identification and expression, sexual orientation, and will take affirmative action to ensure that applicants are offered employment and employees are treated during employment without regard to these characteristics.

 For further information regarding Equal Employment Opportunity, copy and paste the following URL into your web browser: http://www.dol.gov/ofccp/regs/compliance/posters/pdf/eeopost.pdf

 The Public Health Institute is committed to providing access and reasonable accommodation in its services, programs, activities and employment for individuals with disabilities.
 To request disability accommodation in the application process, contact the Recruitment Team at least 48 hours in advance at Recruitment@phi.org.

 To apply for any position, you must create an account on the Public Health Institute’s job application site.
 After creating your account, you may search the open positions and apply for the specific position that interests you.
 Please note, mailed and emailed applications will not be accepted.